raylene-gsa/technology-modernization-fund/_pages/projects.md

 ---

-To date, the Technology Modernization Fund has awarded a total of three projects across three federal agencies.
+The Technology Modernization Fund has awarded a total of three projects across three federal agencies.

 ## UNISYS Mainframe Migration
 ### Housing and Urban Development (HUD)